lizageorge/my-Stanford-Summer-Sessions/Math Foundations of Computing - CS 103/Notes/7-08; Binary Relations (+ Partitions and Prerequisites).md

 		-

 ### Strict Orders
-- type of binary relation that has *irreflexivity, transitivity, asymterry*
+- type of binary relation that has *irreflexivity, transitivity, asymtetry*
+	- actually, the definition works even if you leave out the assymetry, since a relatoinship that is irreflexive and transitive is also necessarily assymetric (Pset 3, Question 3)
 - [] `<, >, "x can run faster than y"`
 - represent prerequisite structures, and can also model dependencies, rankings, etc.
 - Strict Orders IRL;